sam1322/100DaysOfCode/README.md

 **Today's Progress :**Progress right now is incredibly slow.
 Just feeling like it is too hard to push .

 **Thoughts :** Feeling the effects of chronic loneliness.
-Looks like I might be soon be eliminated by natural selection Lol 🥲.
+Looks like I might be soon be eliminated by natural selection Lol 🥲.To be honest it would be much better too be treated as an equal by somebody or someone.
 I wish I had worked harder on these in my first , second or third years of college.
 Now it looks like I am gonna graduate from college with this third rated company which I got in my fucking placement.
 Motherfucker.
 Bastards.
-Behen K lode
+Behen K lode .

 **Link to work :**
 1) [74.
 Search a 2D Matrix](74-search-a-2d-matrix)